AY2425S2-CS2103T-T13-3/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-2. Download the latest `recruitintel.jar` from our [releases page](https://github.com/AY2425S2-CS2103T-F14-3/tp/releases).
+2. Download the latest `RecruitIntel.jar` from our [releases page](https://github.com/AY2425S2-CS2103T-F14-3/tp/releases).

 3. Create a dedicated folder for RecruitIntel:
     * Choose a location with at least 1GB of free space